 - devise QoL instruments for specific patient groups.
 This would usually involve working directly with patients to identify the aspects of their conditions that are important to them and then attaching values to the variations in these aspects

-- advise decision-makers on how an intervention addresses some of their other decision-making criteria (such as equity: of access, of gender, of age e; and political policy.
+- advise decision-makers on how an intervention addresses some of their other decision-making criteria (such as equity of: access, gender, age and political policy

 - offer modelling expertise (a set of techniques to synthesise and extrapolate the costs and consequences of an intervention beyond the timeframe of the trial) to provide more information to decision makers.